aabbtree77/esp32-vpn/README.md

 - [umqtt.simple]
 - [esp32-30pin]

-Optional (Places not to go to, only to be aware of):
+Optional (problems to be aware of):

 - [micropython-mqtt-async]
 - [micropython-nano-gui]